 Updates on the Campaign

-In the fall of 2017, the Carlson School launched Driven.
+On June 30, 2021, the Carlson School concluded Driven.
 The Campaign for the Carlson School of Management.
-Through the $150 million Driven campaign, the Carlson School sets a bold vision to surpass all standards of excellence for the betterment of Minnesota, the nation, and the world.
-We strive to provide supporters of the Driven campaign, like you, on the latest Campaign news.
+Over six years, more than $150 million in philanthropic support from alumni, corporate partners, and friends has bolstered the Carlson School's bold vision to surpass all standards of excellence for the betterment of Minnesota, the nation, and the world.

 CARLSON SCHOOL GIFTS TOTAL $38 MILLION, SETTING NEW RECORD